willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

     3. Select **Settings  > Devices  > Bluetooth & other devices** to unpair your motion controllers.
 Select each controller, and then select "Remove device".
     4. Plug your headset back into your PC to reinstall Windows Mixed Reality.

-### I'm getting a "Check your USB cable" error message
+### I'm getting a "Check your USB cable" error message.

 Connect your headset to a different USB port (and make sure it’s a SuperSpeed USB 3.0).
 Also, try removing any extenders or hubs between the headset and the computer.

-### I'm getting a "Check your display cable" error message
+### I'm getting a "Check your display cable" error message.

 Try the following: